onap/vnfrqts-requirements/docs/Chapter5.rst

 Internal Networks
 ^^^^^^^^^^^^^^^^^

-When the parameter is referencing the subnet of an “internal” network, the property fixed\_ips and Map Property subnet\_id parameter must adhere to the following naming convention.
+When the parameter is referencing the subnet of an "internal" network, the property fixed\_ips and Map Property subnet\_id parameter must adhere to the following naming convention.